 Persons should delay all travel if possible.
 If travel is absolutely necessary, drive with extreme caution and be prepared for sudden changes in visibility.
 Leave plenty of room between you and the motorist ahead of you, and allow extra time to reach your destination.
 Avoid sudden braking or acceleration, and be especially cautious on hills or when making turns.
 Make sure your car is winterized and in good working order.

-Finally, a Flood Watch has been issued for the Yosemite National Park Valley floor and all of Mariposa County outside of Yosemite, from 10 AM this morning until Friday afternoon.
+Finally, the Flood Watch that has been issued for the Yosemite National Park Valley floor and all of Mariposa County outside of Yosemite, will remain in effect until this (Friday) afternoon.

-Heavy rain is forecast.
-Flooding caused by excessive rainfall will be possible.
+Some heavy rain will continue at times.
+Flooding caused by excessive rainfall remains possible.

 Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.